tldr-pages/tldr/pages/common/dolt-merge.md

 `dolt merge {{branch_name}}`

-- Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch without updating the commit history:
+- Incorporate changes from the named commits into the current branch without updating the commit history:

 `dolt merge --squash {{branch_name}}`